Skip to content

 1. Initialization: ticker, date, selected_analysts, config

-2. Analyst Phase: Populate analyst reports in parallel
+2. Analyst Phase: Populate analyst reports and metrics (sequential or parallel)

 Observability